quelchx/quelchx.com/posts/how-to-make-a-nextjs-markdown-blog.md

 @tailwind utilities;
 ```

-If you require more information about TailwindCSS and NextJS visit https://tailwindcss.com/docs/guides/nextjs
+If you require more information about TailwindCSS and NextJS, visit https://tailwindcss.com/docs/guides/nextjs

 ## Folder structure and file structure

 Inside the directory that holds your NextJS folders and files, create a folder named **posts**.

-This will hold all of the markdown (`.md`) files for our blog that we can lately extract information from.
+The posts directory will hold all of the markdown (`.md`) files for our blog that we can later extract information from (like an API)

-Now lets create our first markdown file which will be our blog post.
+Now lets create our first markdown file, which will be our blog post.

-You can copy and paste the following below but this will be the structure we will be working with.
+You can copy and paste the following below, but this will be the structure we will be working around.
 We will be naming the markdown file **first-blog-post.md**

 ##### first-blog-post.md